 In November 2021, the FASB issued ASU 2021-10, Disclosures by Business Entities about Government Assistance ("ASU 2021-10"), which requires business entities to provide certain disclosures when they (1) have received government assistance and (2) use a grant or contribution accounting model by analogy to other accounting guidance.
 The guidance will require business entities to disclose the nature of the transactions, accounting policies used to account for the transactions, and state which line items on the balance sheet and income statement are affected by these transactions and the amount applicable to each financial statement line.
 Business entities will also have to disclose significant terms and conditions of transactions with a government such as the duration of the agreement, any commitments made by either side, provisions, and contingencies.
 The guidance in ASU 2021-10 is effective for all entities for fiscal years beginning after December 15, 2021.
-Entities may apply the provision either (1) prospectively to all transactions within the scope of ASC 832 that are reflected in the financial statements as of the adoption date and all new transactions entered into after the date of adoption or (2) retrospectively.
-Early adoption is permitted.
-The Company is still evaluating the impact of the guidance on its condensed consolidated financial statements.
+The Company adopted ASU 2021-10 on January 1, 2022, and there was no material impact on the Company's condensed consolidated financial statements.